Actyx/chat/app/README.md

 ### src/ui

-Contains all UI React components, each subfolder represents a main screen in the app
+Contains all UI React components, reusable components, and related utilities function.

+- src/ui/ExampleScreen: Each subfolder represents a main screen in the application